Cooking Beef Back Ribs on the Traeger Grill

 As for what’s next, well, it’s a bunch of waiting.
 If you want the braising done right, you may need to wait for up to 3 hours to let the liquid seep into the meat and allow all of those flavors to combine properly.
 You will also want to check on the dish from time to time as you don’t want the braising liquid to completely disappear and leave the meat prone to burning.

 By gathering the ingredients listed above and then following at least one of the aforementioned recipes, you should now be able to cook some truly delicious beef back ribs.
 Make sure that you properly follow all the steps outlined above, because if you don’t, you may end up waiting an entire day for your beef back ribs to cook only for them to turn out lacking in flavor.
+Serve this deliciousness with bbq sauce and your favorite side dish.
+You can also adapt this beef recipe to cook prime rib, beef short ribs, baby back ribs.
+Together with an awesome traeger beef rub it'll create some serious flavor that will surprise all your guests.

 Were you happy with this tutorial on cooking beef back ribs on your Traeger grill?
 If so, then let us know in the comments about how this tutorial put you on the path to enjoying delicious ribs.
 Share this tutorial with your friends and impart upon them the tips they will need to cook up their own wonderfully flavorful beef ribs using their own Traeger grills.